 If you want to add apples and pears, you’ll have time to slice a couple of them in the morning.
 After all, the rest of the meal is already ready to go!

-These recipes for your Easter brunch menu will be loved by all!
+These recipes for your Easter brunch buffet menu will be loved by all!

-For more great recipes and tons of ideas, follow my Pinterest boards.
+For more great recipes and tons of ideas, follow me on Pinterest!

 What Easter tradition does your family enjoy?